What to Do After CA: 10 Best Career Paths, Courses & Tips

 1. To hire responsible and dedicated employees and train them during the initial stage of a business venture.

-2. As an entrepreneur, you need to secure enough funds from multiple sources to start your business operations.
+2. As an entrepreneur, you must secure enough funds from multiple sources to start your business operations.

-3. Develop an overall business plan, from production to marketing and promotion of products or services offered by the business.
+3. Develop an overall business plan that covers the production, marketing, and promotion of the business’s products or services.

-4. You need to deal with legal aspects of the business, to make sure everything happens within rules and regulations.
+4. You need to deal with the legal aspects of the business to ensure that everything happens within the rules and regulations.

 Courses to pursue after CA